gestom/GRIEF/README.md

 ##Datasets

 The datasets we used for evaluation are available for download at my [google drive](https://drive.google.com/open?id=0B7TY_9FitfdlRXRWWnJ3b0VjOW8) and at [L-CAS owncloud](https://lcas.lincoln.ac.uk/owncloud/shared/datasets/).

-##GRIEF training

-1. running <b>./scripts/evolveGrief.sh DATASET NUMBER</b> will evolve a NUMBER of GRIEF generations on DATATASET,
-1. training will be speeded-up if you restrict the number of images by creating a smaller dataset just for training,
-1. to reset the GRIEF to be the same as BRIEF <b>./scripts/resetGrief.sh</b>
-1. to switch to the GRIEF that was used in [[1](#references)], run <b>./scripts/restoreGrief.sh</b>
-1. to switch to an arbitrary GRIEF that was generated during the training, run <b>./scripts/restoreGrief.sh [grief_file]</b>.
-The <i>grief_files</i>  are in <i>grief_history</i> directory, which contains comparisons for the individual GRIEF generations and their fitness.

 ##Feature evaluation